MuhammadSaif700/rescue/README.md

 - **Emergency Reporting:** Instantly report incidents and view them on a live map.
 - **Location Status Check:** Get real-time weather and disaster info for any location.
 - **AI Weather Assistant:** Chatbot answers safety and weather questions, offers advice.
-- **Smart PrepKit™:** Custom emergency kit and evacuation plans for your household.
+- **Smart PrepKit™:** Custom emergency kit and evacuation plans for your household, with personalization powered by the Qloo API.
-- **Global Data Integration:** Uses OpenWeatherMap, GDACS, USGS, ReliefWeb, and OpenAI.
+- **Global Data Integration:** Uses OpenWeatherMap, GDACS, USGS, ReliefWeb, OpenAI, and Qloo.

 ---